VincentClark/fieldlevel-frontend-exercise/README.md

 ## Deliverables

 -   Import the exercise repository to your personal Github account using [github's import tool](https://github.com/new/import) import this url: https://github.com/FieldLevel/fieldlevel-frontend-exercise
 -   Complete the exercise
 -   Invite our github user "fl-codereview" to be a collaborator on the repository
 -   Create a pull request from your branch to main
 -   Let us(your interview coordinator) know when you are ready to review

 ## Followup Interview Prep

-* Be prepared to walk us through your Pull Request and explain your decisions as if you were doing a code review.
+-   Be prepared to walk us through your Pull Request and explain your decisions as if you were doing a code review.
-* We want to hear you be very verbose about your process and the decisions you made along the way.
+-   We want to hear you be very verbose about your process and the decisions you made along the way.
-* Additionally, we will dive into your current responsibilities and have you explain what you are looking for in your next position.
+-   Additionally, we will dive into your current responsibilities and have you explain what you are looking for in your next position.

 ## How To Run

 Install project dependencies

-`npm install`
+`yarn`

 Start the API server

-`npm run server`
+`yarn server`

 Start the web application

-`npm run start`
+`yarn start`

 To run the test suite

-`npm run test`
+`yarn test`